ReactComponentKit/Redux/README.md

 ## Action

 Action is also defined by the store's method.
 There is no need to create a separate custom data type for action anymore.
+Since Action is defined as a store method, there are very few cases where the store's dispatch method is actually used.

+Action can be defined by dividing it into Sync Action or Async Action.
+Since the state change occurs in the commit, there is no need to define additional middleware for asynchronous processing.
+You can complete asynchronous processing in the async action and then commit the changes.

 ```swift
 // actions